Don't be afraid, pick up the phone and make the call...Gaining trust, building business/personal connections fast

 7.Make each of the previous types of calls in front of a group of people.

-Your hierarchy might be different depending on whether you find friends or strangers more difficult to talk to, and whether it is more difficult for you to talk on the phone in front of someone else.
+find friends or strangers more difficult to talk to, and whether it is more

+answering more difficult calls.
 Ideally you should practice cognitive-behavioral techniques under the supervision of a trained therapist.
 If meeting with a CBT counselor isn't possible, or if you have already participated in CBT and are looking for additional ways to cope, the following strategies may come in handy.

 Coping methods: